Employment + Unemployment

 - When you file a claim, you will be asked for certain information, such as addresses and dates of your former employment.
 To make sure your claim is not delayed, be sure to give complete and correct information.

-- If you receive SSI and/or SSDI, report your unemployment payments to SSA and other public benefit programs such as HUD, SNAP, and TANF.
+- If you receive Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI), report your unemployment payments to the Social Security Administration (SSA) and other public benefit programs such as HUD (housing), SNAP (food stamps) and Temporary Assistance for Needy Families (TANF).
 Each benefit program has rules regarding unemployment payments.

 - Please note that many states are experiencing high volumes of traffic and are asking filers to be patient and persistent.